![]() |

 D.T.D.s: besides being able to decide whether a given

-describe certain properties of the document.
-For instance, in an
+certain properties of the document.
+For instance, in an interactive

-interactive editor, the numerator of a fraction may typically be
+editor, the numerator of a fraction may typically be edited by the

 A Data Relation Description (D.R.D.) consists of a Data Type Definition, together with additional logical properties of tags or document fragments.
 These logical properties are stated using so called Horn clauses, which are also used in logical programming languages such as Prolog.
 Contrary to logical programming languages, it should nevertheless be relatively straightforward to determine the properties of tags or document fragments, so that certain database techniques can be used for efficient implementations.
 At the moment, we only started to implement this technology (and we are still using lots of C++ hacks instead of what has been said above), so a more complete formal description of D.R.D.s will only be given at a later stage.